California Privacy Rights Act (CPRA), quick summary

-Having the right to opt out of behavioral advertising means that California residents can ask businesses to stop sharing their personal information with third parties to avoid being targeted with advertisement that is based on behavioral data, from their search, browser and purchase history, online preferences, device settings, geolocation to how they scroll and click on a website.
+Having the right to opt out of behavioral advertising means that California residents can ask businesses to stop sharing and selling their personal information with third parties to avoid being targeted with advertisement that is based on behavioral data, from their search, browser and purchase history, online preferences, device settings, geolocation to how they scroll and click on a website.

 Non-personalized advertisement, on the other hand, is defined by the CPRA as a business purpose, and therefore exempt from any requirements for opting out.

 Rather than the CCPA opt-out right for personal information in general that California residents enjoy today, the CPRA now specifies its regulations to concern only PI used for behavioral advertisement.

 CPRA creates the California Privacy Protection Agency (CPPA)